 - 1 teaspoon vanilla

-- 8 oz dark chocolate chunks
+- 8 oz dark chocolate, chips or chunks

 INSTRUCTIONS